UniversalToolCompiler/UTC_ShaderLibrary/README.md

 ## Plugin Installation

 Download the repo as zip and extract it under your project plugins folder as `YourProject/Plugins`.

-In Unreal, go to: Edit->Plugins, find UTC Shader Library, enable it and reload the Engine.
+In Unreal, go to: `Edit->Plugins`, find UTC Shader Library, enable it and reload the Engine.

+Visual Studio will be required.

 # Master Materials Generator